The Bankrate promise

 For a long time, I’ve used a combination of Chase credit cards known as the Chase trifecta for all my family’s spending.
 The trifecta also includes the Chase Freedom Unlimited®* and the Ink Business Preferred® Credit Card, but my favorite rewards credit card of the bunch by far is the Chase Sapphire Reserve®.

-5 reasons to love the Chase Sapphire Reserve
+5 reasons I love the Chase Sapphire Reserve

 Exceptional earning rate

 The Sapphire Reserve earns 3X points on general travel and dining purchases, which are two categories I am able to maximize quite a bit.
-As of August 2021, Chase has increased that rate to reward cardholders for booking through their own travel portal.
-Now, cardholders get 5X points on air travel booked through Ultimate Rewards as well as 10X points on hotels and car rentals booked through Ultimate Rewards (after first earning the $300 travel credit).
+Plus, I can earn 5X points on air travel booked through the Ultimate Rewards portal, 5X points on Lyft purchases through March 2025 and 10X points on hotels, car rentals and Chase Dining purchases through Ultimate Rewards.
+(Note, travel rewards rates apply after earning the $300 travel credit.)

 The best airline and hotel partners among flexible cards

-I love getting 50 percent off travel through Chase
+I love getting a 50 percent bonus on travel through Chase Ultimate Rewards

-Another reason to love the Sapphire Reserve is the fact that it gives you 1.5 cents per point in value when you redeem rewards for travel through the Chase portal, which partners with Expedia.
+Another reason to love the Sapphire Reserve is the fact that it offers 1.5 cents per point in value when you redeem rewards for travel through the Ultimate Rewards portal, which partners with Expedia.

 This is part of the reason I use the Chase trifecta to maximize rewards on all our personal and business spending.
-I use each card strategically to earn as much in rewards as possible, then I pool them in my Sapphire Reserve account, so I can redeem them for airfare, excursions, hotels and more.
+I use each card strategically to earn as much in rewards as possible, then I pool them in my Sapphire Reserve account to redeem them for airfare, excursions, hotels and more.

 Not only do I book quite a bit of airfare with points through Chase, but I frequently book “things to do,” or excursions.
 I even sometimes use my points to splurge for something out of the ordinary!

-In fact, tonight, we have a four-person cooking class in Verona with a Cesarine, which we paid for with Chase Ultimate Rewards points.
+In fact, tonight, we have a four-person cooking class in Verona, Italy, with a Cesarine, which we paid for with Chase Ultimate Rewards points.
 (Cesarines are certified home cooks in Italy that teach travelers how to cook homemade pasta and other Italian dishes.)

 While this special tour would normally cost over $644 for four people if we paid in cash, I redeemed 42,994 Chase points to make it free.